arshGoyalDev/chatters/README.md

 ## Features

 - Authentication using email and password

 - Realtime Chat
+- Message encryption
+- Send files as messages

-- Personal Chat
+- ### Personal Chat
+    - User Online Status

+- ### Group Chat
     - Group Chat
     - Leave Group as a member
     - Delete Group as a Admin of the Group

-- User Online Status
+- ### Chat Info
+    - View Group Members
+    - View files send in the chat